slowphil/texmacs-win-builder/README.md

 ## Making of the SDK installer itself

 Clone this repo in an pre-existing Msys2 install, or in a Linux machine (windows not needed).
 Then run pack_texmacs_sdk_installer.sh.
 See details in the script itself.

+### changes in the SDK
+Up to Dec.
+2020, the SDK installer was a modified version of the early [Git for Windows SDK](https://git-for-windows.github.io/#contribute) (many thanks to them for making this so easy).
+Due to changes in bath the Git for windows SDK and in MSYS2 itself, the old sdk installer would no longer create a working setup.
+The SDK is now a modified version of the [msys2 installer](https://github.com/msys2/msys2-installer/releases/latest), tweaked to keep the initial ease-of-use.